RobotecAI/ROS2ForUnitySVLBridge/README.md

 To start developing `Ros2NativeBridge` with Unity Editor:

-1. Make sure you have LGSVL simulatior version 2020.06 or higher (see https://www.lgsvlsimulator.com/docs/build-instructions/ for more instructions about getting and launching LGSVL project).
+1. Make sure you have LGSVL simulatior version 2020.06 (see https://www.lgsvlsimulator.com/docs/build-instructions/ for more instructions about getting and launching LGSVL project).
 2. Copy contents of this repository into `Assets/External/Bridges/Ros2NativeBridge` folder of LGSVL simulator Unity project.
-3. Unzip required binaries from `plugins.zip` to `Assets/Plugins` - you can use `deploy_unity_plugins.sh` scripts to do that for you:
+3. Unzip required binaries from `plugins.zip` to `Assets/Plugins` - you can use `deploy_unity_plugins.sh` script to do that for you:
 ```bash
 cd Assets/External/Bridges/Ros2NativeBridge
 ./deploy_unity_plugins.sh
 ```

-Use `Ros2NativeBridgeInstance` class to implement or change interface and `Ros2NativeConversions` to add or modify existing conversions between LGSVL sensors and ROS2 messages.
+Use `Ros2NativeBridgeInstance` and `Ros2NativeBridgeFactory` classes to implement or change interface and `Ros2NativeConversions` to add or modify existing conversions between LGSVL sensors and ROS2 messages.

 Building a simulator release with `Ros2NativeBridge` plugin: